Type : Station

 Name meaning : After an Aboriginal word meaning "fine"

-Notes : Another station that opened without a name - simply called "platform" at the time.
-Changed to South Camira in December 1906, then to Whiporie 25/08/1910.
-The 30.48 metre timble platform was on the Up side.
+Notes : This station opened without a name - simply called "platform" at the time.
+Changed to South Camira in December 1906, then to Whiporie 25/08/1910 (WN 35/1910).
+The 30.48 metre timber platform was on the Up side.
 A loading bank (which still exists) was added 15/9/1925.
 The 1913 drawing states "muck platform" with timber facing up to platform height - basically built of spoil and garbage.
-A deda end siding was abolished in 1961.
+17th March 1925 - goods siding with standing room of 266' on the Down side opened (WN 11/1925), the siding was initially for construction purposes only (WN 13/1925) and had a 60' loading bank - the remains of which still exist.
+1935 - a (portable) pig race provided adjacent to loading bank, this was removed in 1939, the goods siding was abolished in 1961.
+Whiporie had an unattended level crossing.
+Whiporie was one of the stations mass culled in 1974.

 Remains of loading bank at Whiporie